darthgera123/Captcha-Detection/README.md

 + `pytorch >= 1.0`
 + `opencv < 4.0`
 + `numpy`
++ `torchsummary`
 ## Run
 To run just start the notebook.
 The path of datasets should be set accordingly.
 Code will be ported into scripts shortly
+## Evaluation
+Evaluation on the entire dataset after 50 epochs gives us an accuracy of 68%